This is the Aug 14, 2019 revision of the UltraViolet FAQ.

 No, UltraViolet is intended for commercial content.
-Although an UltraViolet service could combine your UltraViolet Collection and your personal content.
+Although an UltraViolet service could combine your Library and your personal content.
 See 4.5 for more on personal video.

 UltraViolet does not restrict what movies are made available through the system.
 The ratings information identifies adult content, and the UltraViolet parental control feature allows each user (or the parent of an underage user) to choose whether or not they can see adult content.

-UltraViolet currently provides only electronic sell-through (EST).
-In other words, you can buy movies but you can't yet rent or subscribe.
-DECE plans to add more business models in future versions.
+UltraViolet currently provides only digital ownership, also called electronic sell-through (EST).
+In other words, you can buy movies but you can't rent or subscribe.
+DECE may add more business models in future versions.

-Not yet.
-However, retailers and streaming services that support rental can easily add UltraViolet buying, download, and streaming to their existing offerings.
+Not currently.
+However, retailers and streaming services that support rental can easily integrate UltraViolet buying, download, and streaming with their existing offerings.

 Not in the usual sense.
 You don't get monthly access to thousands of movies and TV shows on demand, as with Netflix.
-However, existing video subscription services can add features for you to download or stream movies already in your UltraViolet collection, subject to content license agreements.
-And you can subscribe to ongoing series that automatically add new episodes or movies to your UltraViolet collection as they are released.
+However, existing video subscription services can add features for you to download or stream movies already in your Library, subject to content license agreements.
+And you can subscribe to ongoing series that automatically add new episodes or movies to your UltraViolet Library as they are released.